hibahmad30/AzureOktaFederation/README.md

 <img src="https://i.imgur.com/tQ9gCxu.png" alt="Configure IdP"/>
  <br/>
  <br/>
-Ensure that you record the following values, as they will be necessary in the next steps: 'Assertion Consumer Service URL' and 'Audience URI'.
+Ensure to record the following values, as they will be necessary for the next steps: 'Assertion Consumer Service URL' and 'Audience URI'.

 <h2>Creating the Okta Enterprise App in Microsoft Entra ID</h2>
 <p align="center">
-We will now create an Okta enterprise app in Entra ID, which will allow Azure to communicate with Okta.
-I will be referencing the following Okta documentation:
+We will now create an Okta enterprise app in Entra ID, facilitating communication between Azure and Okta.
+For guidance, I will refer to the following Okta documentation:
 <br/>
 <br/>
 https://help.okta.com/en-us/content/topics/provisioning/azure/azure-create-enterprise-app.htm